defold/doc/docs/en/manuals/shader.md

 ![Model texture](images/shader/model_texture.png)

 In this particular case the model is flat and square, so the texture would fit the model without any modification.
 But models are often complex and the fitting of the image needs to be done manually.
-To allow an arbitrary image texture to be mapped onto an arbitrary 3D model in an arbitrary manner, an _UV map_ is used.
+To allow an arbitrary image texture to be mapped onto an arbitrary 3D model in an arbitrary manner, a _UV map_ is used.
 This map consists of 2D texture coordinates for each vertex in the model.
-A vertex shader program take the texture coordinate attribute and set a varying variable for each vertex, allowing the fragment shader to receive interpolated texture coordinate values for each fragment:
+A vertex shader program takes the texture coordinate attribute and sets a varying variable for each vertex, allowing the fragment shader to receive interpolated texture coordinate values for each fragment:

 ```glsl
 // vertex shader